Ean Weiler

 Ean Weiler (born September 12, 2007) is a Swiss figure skater.
-He is the 2025 Swiss junior national champion, the 2024 Swiss junior national silver medalist, and a two-time national novice champion (2022–23).
+He is the 2026 Swiss national silver medalist.

+On the junior level, he is the 2026 JGP Georgia gold medalist, 2026 JGP Latvia bronze medalist, and the 2025 Swiss junior national champion.

 Personal life

 Ean Weiler was born on September 12, 2007, in Winterthur, Switzerland, as the only child to mother Corinne Weiler and father Harn-Chieh Kwan who are both of Swiss nationality.
-Weiler stayed in close contact with his stepbrother, meeting regularly for gaming in their free time.
 He lived with his family in Wil in the Swiss canton of Zurich and attended to the local secondary school, while training in Bülach, taking skating lessons six times a week.
 In order to improve his performing abilities, Weiler regularly took ballet classes.
 In the beginning of 2024 he relocated to Champéry, Switzerland to train under Stéphane Lambiel.

-Competitive skating career
+Competitive career

-Early career
+Early years

 Weiler was introduced to figure skating in 2018 at the age of ten during a school trip to Schaffhausen, being inspired by the performance of a schoolmate: "She fascinated me so much that I went home and told my mother that I'd like to start skating as well."
 Although it is more common among figure skaters to start skating in their early childhood, Weiler managed to pass all required basic tests at his local club in a span of one year.
 Weiler was first coached by Mark Pepperday in Bülach, Switzerland, before switching to Ekaterina Zanta in 2019.

 In May 2021, Weiler was selected for the Swiss national team in the advanced novice category and would go on to win in all domestic competitions the following season.
 In February 2022, he participated at the Swiss Championships for the first time, winning gold in the novice under-14 category.
 In April, he gave his international debut at the Egna Trophy in Italy, where he placed seventh.

 During the 2022–23 season, Weiler continued to win every domestic he competed in, including the Advanced Novice Swiss Championships, an event that he won by more than 50 points.